Skip to content

 }

-The kernel mounts POST /addons/tickets/_actions/close-with-reason.
-The runtime renders a button on every row of the <DynamicTable> and a dialog for the inputs.
+The kernel mounts POST /api/dynamic/tickets/:id/actions/close_with_reason.
+The runtime renders a button on every row of the <DynamicTable> and — because the action declares fields — an auto-generated modal for the inputs (an action can also point at a custom modal or just a confirm prompt, and inputs can include repeatable line-item groups).
 The body of the action is yours — Go code inside the addon (compiled to WASM, or registered directly if it's an embedded addon).

 The pattern repeats: declare the shape, plug in the behavior, the rest is automatic.